3llimi/3llimi/README.md

 ### 💻 &nbsp;About Me
 - 😁 &nbsp; I Like Meeting New People.
-- 🎓 &nbsp; Junior frontend web developer.
+- 🎓 &nbsp; Computer Science Student at Innopolis University

 ## 💻 My Skills